mongodb-industry-solutions/kozen-engine/docs/Triggers.md

 KOZEN_TRIGGER_COLLECTION=logs
 KOZEN_TRIGGER_URI=mongodb+srv://user:pass@cluster0.mongodb.net/test?retryWrites=true&w=majority&appName=Cluster0
 ```

+**Note:** This file is a convenient way to load local environment variables for Kozen without modifying your system configuration.
+If you prefer, you can define the same variables at the operating system level, and this file will not be required.

 ### 5) Observe logs
 Confirm startup and see event logs when changes occur in the target collection.